Cheryl Hurd is an NBC Bay Area reporter, and you can find her on the 5 p.m., 6 p.m. and 11p.m. newscasts.

 Cheryl was born and raised in Vallejo, California.
 She graduated from California State East Bay.

-"Reporting is a lot of fun, but it is definately challenging," Hurd said.
-"I started out in the late 70's believe it or not.
+"Reporting is a lot of fun, but it is definitely challenging," Hurd said.
+"I started out in the late 70's, believe it or not.
 Back then we had two person crews and film!
-Now your camera person shoots, edits and runs the live truck.
+Now your cameraperson shoots, edits and runs the live truck.
 I write for television and the web.
 I don't work the camera, but that will be coming soon."

 She enjoys her job because she meets all types of people every day.